Many Renewalists believe they do. But should there be restrictions? An old-fashioned Bible study to answer the question.

 By my observation, the preacher who claims to be an apostle usually is not.
 No, this does not mean that he should be removed from his ministry or stripped of his title (as if he would allow it!).
 But I urge caution about following one who gives himself or herself the title.
 Just for safety and balance in the church, I believe we should avoid the title.
 We need to attract, not distract, new converts to our churches and keep the long-time church goers.
 By not throwing around the highest title, we will prevent distractions, which happen when churches squabble over the issue.

-Instead, the one eager to call himself apostle should instead consider the terms apostolic office or apostolic ministry or apostolic church planter.
+Instead, the one eager to call himself apostle should instead consider the terms apostolic office or apostolic ministry or apostolic church planter or missionary.
 Apostolic is an adjective, but apostle is a noun.
 Big difference.
 Be free enough not to use the noun and even the adjective.

 Self-denial is mature and humble.
 Choose this way.